Negligible senescence: In plants

 Ginkgo trees in China resist aging by extensive gene expression associated with adaptable defense mechanisms that collectively contribute to longevity.

 In bacteria

 Among bacteria, individual organisms are vulnerable and can easily die, but on the level of the colony, bacteria can live indefinitely.
 The two daughter bacteria resulting from cell division of a parent bacterium can be regarded as unique individuals or as members of a biologically "immortal" colony.
 The two daughter cells can be regarded as "rejuvenated" copies of the parent cell because damaged macromolecules have been split between the two cells and diluted.
 See asexual reproduction.

+Aging and death have been reported for the bacterium Escherichia coli, an organism that reproduces by morphologically symmetrical division.
+The two progeny cells produced when an E. coli cell divides each have one new pole created by the division and one retained older pole.
+It was shown that those cell lines that retain older poles over successive cell divisions undergo aging.
+The old pole cells can be regarded as an aging parent repeatedly reproducing rejuventated offspring.
+Aging in the old pole cell includes cummulatively slowed growth, less offspring biomass production and an increased probability of death.
+Thus although bacteria divide symmetrically, they do not appear to be immune to the effects of aging.

 Maximum life span

 Some examples of maximum observed life span of animals thought to be negligibly senescent are:

 Cryptobiosis

 Some rare organisms, such as tardigrades, usually have short lifespans, but are able to survive for thousands of years—and, perhaps, indefinitely—if they enter into the state of cryptobiosis, whereby their metabolism is reversibly suspended.